Jonathan Baxter

 Art Projects and …

-Note: given the overlapping nature of my practice and the multiple roles I inhabit within a project there’s an element of repetition in what follows.
+Note: given the overlapping/nested nature of my practice and the multiple roles I inhabit within a project there’s an element of repetition in what follows.

 Commissioned projects